 There are many homeowners in the United States who are struggling to make their mortgage payments.
-One option available to people is a government program that offer borrowers the opportunity to modify their current mortgages to reduce their interest rates and, in some cases, forgive part of the outstanding principal balance.
+One option available to people is a government program that offers borrowers the opportunity to modify their current mortgages to reduce their interest rates and, in some cases, forgive part of the outstanding principal balance.
 Another option is to sell the home in a short sale in which the lender is asked to agree to accept less than the principal balance owed on a mortgage.
 Under either option, banks require a hardship letter as part of the process.

 A well-written hardship letter can help you to avoid foreclosure and obtain a fresh start.
 However, poorly written letters can cause a lender to deny a borrower’s request for a loan modification or for a short sale.
 The following three tips will help to make your hardship letter stand out and lead to a favorable response from your lender.

 Writing a hardship letter that explains how the value of your home has declined – and that your mortgage balance exceeds the value of your home – is not going to convince your lender to accept less than the full amount you owe when you sell the home.
 Equally ineffective is writing a hardship letter that asks a lender to modify your loan to reduce your monthly payments simply because other people you know got them from their banks.

 Instead, explain how your financial circumstances have changed since you took out the mortgage.
 Examples of situations that banks might consider as being hardships include: